 is a continuous value depending on which inputs are active at that instant, it is difficult to choose a binary 0 or 1 (trigger or do-not-trigger) state based on a threshold and thus activation functions are chosen to output real values indicating the strength of the output from this node.
 Some useful properties are thus :

 - The activation function should be a non-linear function of the input.
 Non-linearity helps generate non-linear decision boundaries in classification problems.
 If the activation function is linear in the inputs, then however deep the network architecture be, the same can be modeled with a single input and output layer.

 - The activation function should be continuously differentiable.
-This is because we need to be able to compute the derivative of the activation at the gradient descent optimization step.
+This is because we need to be able to compute the derivative of the activation during the backpropagation.

 - Sigmoid activation function saturates at the either tail of 0 or 1.
 Hence the gradient near these points would be very small.
 Since during backpropagation, the gradient of the weights are multiplied from one layer to another, thus the gradient will be almost 0 by the time the update reaches the input layer and consequently there will be no further updates to these weights.
 Thus large value of input to any node during the initial phase of learning is dangerous.
 Similarly initializing the weights to very large values will also create the same problem.
 To overcome the effect of vanishing gradient, instead of Sigmoid activation, ReLU activation functions are used which do not saturate.

 - Sigmoid function is not zero-centered, since for all x.
 Given the loss function , the gradient w.r.t. is computed as :

 Since is the same for all weights in the network (depends only on the predicted and actual outputs), thus for weights in the network, the gradient is either all positive or all negative if all the inputs are positive.
 This could lead to zig-zagging of the weight updates from one iteration to another.
 This could have been avoided if could have taken +ve as well as -ve values.
 Find more detailed activation function related discussions here.